 Each year, the City of New York holds the sale, resulting in thousands of property owners seeing their debt from property taxes as well as sewer and water charges sold to private investors.
 Private investors can then add charges and higher interest rates to the purchased debt, sending many property owners into foreclosure.

-The annual tax lien sale was set for April 14, and last week the Center for NYC Neighborhoods along with the Coalition for Affordable Homes, called for the tax lien sale to be canceled as families face financial hardship from loss of income or jobs due to the novel coronavirus crisis.
+The Center for NYC Neighborhoods, along with the Coalition for Affordable Homes, has called for the tax lien sale to be canceled as families face financial hardship from loss of income or jobs due to the novel coronavirus crisis.